d34dl0ck/dum/README.md

 Modules:
 * Machines - module, that implements MachineAPI component itself
 * Contracts/Machines - module with set of dto, which are needed for using MachinesService
+* Reporters/Windows - module with PowerShell script to get missed updates from windows machine

 ### How do I get set up? ###